ibm-cloud-docs/solution-tutorials/plan-create-update-deployments.md

       ...
    ```

-For the *Development* environment as defined in [this tutorial](./users-teams-applications.html), the user policies we need to define are:
+For the *Development* environment as defined in [this tutorial](./users-teams-applications.html), the user policies to define are:

 |           | IAM Access policies |
 | --------- | ----------- |